 Whatever your return policy may be, if a buyer asks for a return due to the item not being as described it may be in the seller’s best interest to accept and refund the purchase price.
 Being able to reclaim the final value fees of the sale can be one good reason to resolve a situation such as this quickly and easily.
 If eBay has to get involved in a dispute such as this, the seller’s fees will not be credited.

-Always remember that eBay’s Money Back Guarantee grants buyers no hassle refunds for items not as described or not received for up to 30 days after the sale.
+Keep in mind that eBay’s Money Back Guarantee grants buyers no-hassle refunds for items not as described or not received for up to 30 days after the sale.
 More on this in our Money Back Guarantee post.

 Buyer does not pay